nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 defaultBackgroundImage = "image.jpg" # used as default for background images
 ```

-Next let’s configure our homepage.
+Next, let's configure our homepage.
 We’re going with the _background_ layout, configuring the homepage image and recent items.
-Also we are using the **card view** for items in the recent category.
+Furthermore, we are using the **card view** for items in the recent category.
 Finally, let’s configure the header to be fixed.

 ```bash
 [homepage]